Featured

 Flower

 I feel lucky to be a Marylander.
 We’re fortunate to see the seasons bleed into one another while our landscape gradually shifts around us.
 As swift and grand an entrance Autumn makes, coaxing annual crowds of “leaf peepers”, we can’t help but to rubber neck as she coyly dissipates after a mere few weeks.
-As if she stole the stars above, she marks our rural roads with glints of crystalized treks, exposing an invisible map only managed by the richness of the moon.
-Pockmarked ancient roads are temporality replenished with brown snow and black ice, but as the days grow longer, the fissures of ice have no choice but to surrender into puddles of mud.
+As if she stole the stars above, she marks our rural roads with untold treks who hint like crystalized winks; like an invisible map or an unspoken language that is only depicted by the richness of the moon.
+Dirt colored snow and black ice pockmark our ancient roads, but the myopic days will grow longer and the stubborn fissures of ice have no choice but to surrender into puddles of mud.
 Spring saunters in, teasing us with bouts of warmth scattered among the loitering winter days.
 A familiar seasonal tale, that we all know too well.
 Our eyes flutter open to a sight for sore eyes.
-Trees grow obese with succulent emerald leaves that burst from countless buds.
-Tasseled sleeves fashion the arms of elder pines, bowing down as they touch the earth.
+Trees grow obese with succulent emerald leaves that seem to burst from the countless queues of buds that wildly grow from its effete limbs.
+The tasseled sleeves forever fashion the arms of weeping willows and elder pines; they bow down, touching the earth, as if they’re always welcoming the shift of seasons.
 Families of serpentine ivy crash and collide, choking neighboring geriatric trunks, suffocating any traces of dun and scorched flora; their chaotic embrace leave only the sweetest viridescent shades of summer behind.

-The tonic twilight yawns, casting droplets of dew that radiate like strings of pearls.
-Breaches in the clouds spill an invincible iridescence that clarifies and nurses the sear-spotted grounds, healing wounds from the dry afternoons of Autumn and the gelidity mornings of Winter.
-She eventually succumbs, melting into the invincible glow of a horizon renewed.
-As nature things, we inherently form cocoons around these volatile days, wrapping the season around us like a childhood blanket.
-Triggered, we lounge and mask in the familiar warmth of nostalgia, soaking up the season’s diffusing aura like a trite kitchen sponge.
-Like ancient spirits, from room to room we roam, haunting our very own homes in search of spring.
-In hopes to find our walls and floors saturated in spilled patches of light that seep through the window panes.
 Some are fortunate enough to taste that sweet sense of rumination with a ride down rural roads where the quiet and quaint encompass you, deafening the convoluted chants of society.
 Roused with change, we wake to the irenic songs and heavyhearted hymns that drown out the infinite thwarted apologies: whispers of seasonal remorse, the unquenchable thirst for the familiarity and the pining for the forgotten senses.
-She stretches and spreads her tepid rays that zigzag and seep through the cracks of black-out curtains.
-She casts warm, threadbare-like shapes that creep up bedroom walls, beckoning us to rise and shine.
+Stretching out her ageless arms she escapes, seeping through the fissures of black-out curtains; her lemon stained fingers cast elongated shapes that creep up bedroom walls, beckoning us to rise and shine.

 Canopies of archaic trees oscillate and kiss the ancient sky.
 Below, cliques of bare naked limbs gyrate to the requiem of nature.
-An adularescence of light stalks the woods edge, precipitating a renowned reflection resembling solidified moonbeams.
-With arms wide open, we welcome the season change as the zephyr’s notes embrace us like an old friend.
-The migrating winds shift and collide, electrifying the mellisonant air, stimulating the deep, weary cells that lie dormant within us.
-The atmosphere’s modifying presence summons an abstruse awakening that cloaks the alexandrite stained sky which cradles the full Strawberry Moon.
+Her adularescence light stalks the woods edge, saturating our earth and moonstone waters in sweet simplicity.
+With arms wide open, we habitually welcome the change of the seasons as the notes of zephyr embrace us like an old friend.
+Migrating winds collide, and fracture, stimulating the deep, weary cells that lie dormant within us.
+The melodious atmosphere summons an abstruse awakening that cloaks the alexandrite stained sky which cradles the full Strawberry Moon.
 It’s always the time of the season.🎴

 Crescent moon